hsmistry/picosdk-picohrdl-matlab-examples/README.md

 *picosdk-picohrdl-matlab-examples* provides a MATLAB example demonstrating how to call shared library functions to acquire data from the PicoLog High Resolution Data Loggers.

+## Supported models

+The examples will work with the following models:

+* ADC-20
+* ADC-24

 ## Getting started

 ### Prerequisites